Toparvion/jmint/index.md

 ```
 Started with such arguments JVM will launch jMint and let it modify byte code of classes being loaded.
-:warning: *Note that being unable to load an agent JVM will not start at all.*
+⚠ *Note that being unable to load an agent JVM will not start at all.*
-:information_source: *`javaagent` is not singleton option for JVM.
+​ℹ​ *`javaagent` is not singleton option for JVM.
 You may add as many agents as you want declaring them as separate  `javaagent` arguments on the JVM launch command.*
 To ensure that your target methods have been modified correctly look for messages from class `tech.toparvion.jmint.DropletsInjector` in the log (see _Logging_ section).

 # Java&trade; compatibility